hazymorning/origami_weather/README.md

 | ![Light Mode](https://github.com/user-attachments/assets/47b8d6a8-42ff-4e61-8adf-bbfe5d60e554) | ![Dark Mode](https://github.com/user-attachments/assets/e8f2f07c-9ff0-4a46-ac74-cec2c63974ed) |

 The card shows an animated sky behind your content that follows whatever the weather and sun are doing.
-The sky color shifts from day to night, the sun rises and sets, stars come out at night, birds cross the sky, balloons drift past, and so on.
+The sky color shifts from day to night, the sun rises and sets, stars come out at night, birds cross the sky, balloons drift past, planes pass overhead, and so on.
 Different effects are layered on top of this sky to add realism and drama.

 You can disable the sky or individual effects, or combine them with different background styles.
 If you prefer the minimalism, you can also use the card in the simple default HA style with just the content and nothing else going on.